Badminton at the 2024 Summer Olympics – Women's doubles

 The women's doubles badminton tournament at the 2024 Summer Olympics took place from 27 July to 3 August at the Porte de La Chapelle Arena in Paris.
 There were 16 pairs (32 players) from 13 nations competing.

 China's Chen Qingchen and Jia Yifan, whom were the silver medalists in the women's doubles event in 2020, defeated compatriots Liu Shengshu and Tan Ning in the final, 22–20, 21–15, to win the gold medal in women's doubles badminton at the 2024 Summer Olympics.
-Their win marked the 20th time China has won a gold medal in Olympics badminton since the sport's inclusion in 1992, and the final featured two Chinese women's doubles teams for the first time since 2004.
+Their win marked the 20th time China has won the gold medal in Olympics badminton since the sport's inclusion in 1992, and the final featured two Chinese women's doubles teams for the first time since 2004.
 In the bronze-medal match, Japan's Nami Matsuyama and Chiharu Shida defeated Malaysia's Pearly Tan and Thinaah Muralitharan 21–11, 21–11.

-Indonesian pair Greysia Polii and Apriyani Rahayu were the defending Olympic champions, but Polii retired from international badminton in June 2022.
+Indonesian pair Greysia Polii and Apriyani Rahayu were the winners of the previous edition in Tokyo, but Polii retired from international badminton in June 2022.
 Rahayu partnered with Siti Fadia Silva Ramadhanti, but failed to advance from the group stage.